It’s All About the Rush!

 “The sport tends to get a younger crowd,” Olney notes.
 “When someone is interested in biking, we make an appointment and talk about the bike, how it works, what the ride is like.
 Then, we fit the user into the bike so it is comfortable and snug.
 And then, we show how the brakes work and the importance of keeping speed under control as you learn.”

 Downhill mountain bikers get to their point of descent by using a ski lift or a four-wheel tow.
-At Bretton Woods Adaptive, located at the base of Mount Washington Resort, bikers use the ski lift to get to the top of the mountain; their bikes strapped to the chair preceding them.
+At some locations, bikers use the ski lift to get to the top of the mountain; their bikes strapped to the chair preceding them.
 Once at the top, the lift operators disembark the bike and set it so the biker can directly transfer to it from the lift.
-Then, it’s just a matter of cruising downhill, which on Mount Washington can take eight to 10 minutes, Olney said.
+Then, it’s just a matter of cruising downhill, Olney said.

 “Downhill is for those who want the rush,” Olney said.
 “It’s high-speed and exhilarating.”